-One of the main costs in selling your home is advertising and marketing.
+If marketing costs are promoted as ‘free’, then it’s likely the agent is including them in your real estate commission fee.
 A successful advertising campaign can make or break your chances of success, which is why it’s important to use as many channels at your disposal as possible.
 If you plan on selling your home at an auction; advertising and marketing are even more important, because you will have only a limited amount of time to reach out to potential buyers before auction day.
 Most real estate agent fees will include a specific budget for the cost of an advertising campaign.
 When you are comparing potential agents, you’ll want to ask about these marketing fees as well as what type of strategy the agent plans to use to sell your home.
-You can do this by registering now at LocalAgentFinder to start receiving agent proposals and comparing qualifications.
+You can do this by registering now at LocalAgentFinder.

 Advertising Types and Fees

 There are many different types of advertising that can help sell your home.
-This will depend on your marketing strategy, but could include:
+This will depend on your marketing strategy.
+Real estate advertising costs could include:

 - Real estate magazines